How to Get a Scholarship During Summer Break

 It’s what Manning calls a “hustle game,” so if you’re prepared as early as possible, it allows you to get ahead of your competition.

 While you might think of scholarships as coming directly from colleges, there are many different organizations that offer summer break scholarships.
-For example, schools and colleges only offer around 35 percent of all scholarships and grant money, with federal, private and state sources making up the rest
+For example, schools and colleges only offer around 35% of all scholarships and grant money, with federal, private, and state sources making up the rest

 Source

-When it comes to researching, you can break it down into these distinct groups to help you organize what you might apply for:
+When it comes to research, you can break it down into these distinct groups to help you organize what you might apply for:

 1. Online search tools: There are several online search tools to help find scholarships, such as Scholarships360.